DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 Midway through dinner, there comes a knock at the door.
 When Anna goes to answer it, a woman with the voice and appearance of Kretyana Dolvof greets her.
 When Anna greets her in return, with some small amount of surprise, and asks her business, read:

 <div class="description">
 <p>One moment, the visage of an elderly woman stands before you.
-In the next instant, without any shade of transition or spectacle, she is gone—and in her face stands a handsome young man in a brown monk's robe, a painted wooden symbol that depicts the sun hanging from a chain around his neck.
+In the next instant, without any shade of transition or spectacle, she is gone—and in her place stands a handsome young man in a brown monk's robe, a painted wooden symbol that depicts the sun hanging from a chain around his neck.
 He carries himself with an ageless grace, and his eyes bear a quiet, cold serenity.</p>
 </div>

 This is the Abbot.
 Anna and Dmitri react to his appearance with shock, and a player with a passive Wisdom (Insight) score of 13 or higher notices that they appear to be terrified.
 In a low voice, Dmitri commands Kala to go to her bedroom—an order she silently obeys.